 ✔️ Bluetooth capable

-I’m also sure you can see that the Air 2 is capable of cutting a huge range of fabrics, vinyl, craft boards, papers, and more.
-Next to the Maker, it is the best craft cutting machine for doing a wide range of different craft projects.
+The Air 2 is capable of cutting a huge range of fabrics, vinyl, craft boards, papers, and more.
+Next to the Cricut Maker, it is the best craft cutting machine for doing a wide range of different craft projects.

 Here are some of the projects I have made with the Cricut Explore Air 2 over the past year or so.
 I love using heat press machines, so you might notice they’re mostly iron-on vinyl projects!
 Click the image to see the full project tutorials.